mit-ll-ai-technology/maite/README.md

 ## maite.utils

-Provides:
+*General utilities*

-- Functions for validating the types and values of user arguments, with explicit and consistent user-error messages, that raise maite-customized exceptions.
+- Functions for validating the types and values of user arguments, with explicit and consistent user-error messages, that raise MAITE-customized exceptions.
 - Specialized PyTorch utilities to help facilitate safe and ergonomic code patterns for manipulating stateful torch objects
 - Other quality assurance and convenience functions that may be widely useful across projects